On the Way – A service for children & Young People

-There are many ways in which all children and young people from across the diocese can get involved in the service.
-Have a look at the list below, see which ones inspire your community to get involved.
+It is still not too late for children and young people from across the diocese to get involved in the service.
+Have a look at the list below, to see which ideas inspire your community to get involved.

 We will be installing a pilgrimage prayer route, following prayer stations designed and created by you, in the cathedral.
 The prayer stations have maximum dimensions of 1m wide by 1m deep and 1.5m high.
 They should be based on the theme of pilgrimage.
 We will have at least 12 spaces available, so submit your plans either via email or post, ready for judging.

 The closing date for entries is March 20, 2020.

 Prayer stations can be set up early on April 18 (workshops begin at 10am) or the day before – we will make these arrangements with you once we have our winners.
 Even if your school is not invited to create a prayer station, all plans will be displayed in the cathedral on the day of the service.

 For those who haven’t come across prayer stations before, but are intrigued and would like to participate, check out this website(there are lots of others) for ideas to get your creative juices flowing or contact the Discipleship Team at Church House.

 3. 18 April morning workshops – Book Now!

 We will have a series of free workshops running from 10am on April 18, culminating in the service, which begins at 2pm.